-Gurudev suggested that we manage our senses so that our sense of self is not starkly different from the cosmic-self/param-aatma but instead more aligned.
+Gurudev suggested that we manage our senses so that our sense of self is not starkly different from the cosmic-self/param-aatma but more aligned.

-Perception is explained as the ability to see, hear, feel, or become aware of something through the senses – the faculties through which the body perceives external stimuli.
+Perception is the ability to see, hear, feel, or become aware of something through the senses – the faculties through which the body perceives external stimuli.
 In humans, these faculties (senses) are seeing, hearing, touching, tasting, and smelling.
-While these faculties seem to function independently, they do have a close correlation with each other as they enable the brain to make sense of the world around us.
+While these faculties seem to function independently, they have a close correlation with each other as they enable the brain to make sense of the world around us.